-- when a user signs up the first time to the app
+- when a user signs up the first time for the app

-at the moment the user explicitly make some action for enabling the WiFi service
+- at the moment the user explicitly makes some action for enabling the WiFi service

 Once the WiFi user is initialized, the installation of the WiFi profile can be triggered by any user experiences, for example:

-sending a push notification to the user informing about the new WiFi service
+- sending a push notification to the user informing them about the new WiFi service

-Regardless of the user experience that triggers the WiFi profile installation, Cloud4Wi advises creating and showing a dedicated screen that informs the user about the service before calling the method to install the WiFi profile.
-In fact, installing the WiFi profile will open a pop-up of the OS (different by OS and version) that might be confusing for the user if not previously informed.
+Regardless of the user experience that triggers the WiFi profile installation, Cloud4Wi advises creating and showing a dedicated informative screen that explains to the user the benefits of the service before calling the method to install the WiFi profile.
+In fact, installing the WiFi profile will open a dialog of the OS (different by OS and version) that might be confusing for the user if not previously informed.

-Below is an example of a user experience that shows an informative screen before triggering the WiFi profile provisioning.
+Below is an example of a user experience that includes a menu icon to prompt the user to enroll in the WiFi service, which then presents the user with an informative screen before installing the WiFi profile on the device.